 Upon the sale or exchange of a note, or the redemption of a note, a U.S. Holder generally will recognize gain or loss.
 The amount of gain or loss on a taxable sale, exchange or redemption will be equal to the difference between (a) the amount of cash plus the fair market value of any other property received by the U.S. Holder, and (b) the U.S. Holder's adjusted tax basis in the note.
 A U.S. Holder's adjusted tax basis in a note will generally be equal to the U.S. Holder's original purchase price for the note, increased by any interest income previously accrued by the U.S. Holder (determined without regard to any adjustments to interest accruals described above), decreased by the amount of any projected payments that have been previously scheduled to be made in respect of the note (without regard to the actual amount paid) and increased or decreased by the amount of any positive or negative adjustment, respectively, that the U.S. Holder is required to make if such U.S. Holder purchased the note at a price other than its adjusted issue price.
 Upon a sale, exchange or redemption of a note prior to the time that no remaining contingent payments are due under the note's Projected Payment Schedule (as adjusted pursuant to the Contingent Payment Debt Regulations), any gain will generally be treated as ordinary interest income; any loss will be ordinary loss to the extent of interest previously included in income, and thereafter, capital loss (which will be long-term if the note is held for more than one year).
-In general, gain or loss that is recognized after the time when there are no contingent payments due under the notes' Projected Payment Schedule will be treated as capital gain or loss and ordinary income or loss is potentially significant because limitations apply to a U.S. Holder's ability to offset capital losses against ordinary income and because capital gain recognized by U.S. Holders that are individuals with respect to a note held for more than one year generally will be subject to a lower maximum rate o
+In general, gain or loss that is recognized after the time when there are no contingent payments due under the notes' Projected Payment Schedule will be treated as capital gain or loss.
+In any event, after November 15, 2003, there will be no contingent payments due under the notes' Projected Payment Schedule.
+The distinction between capital gain or loss and ordinary income or loss is potentially significant because limitations apply to a U.S. Holder's ability to offset capital losses against ordinary income and